Drawing Planar Graphs with Few Geometric Primitives: Planar 3-trees with few segments on the grid

 In this section, we show how to construct drawings of planar 3-trees with few segments on the grid.
 We begin by introducing some notation.
 A \emph{3-tree} is a maximal graph of treewidth~$k$, that is, no edges can be added without increasing the treewidth.
 Each \emph{planar 3-tree} can be produced from the complete graph~$K_4$ by repeatedly adding a vertex into a triangular face and connecting it to all three vertices incident to this face.
 This operation is also known as~\emph{stacking}.
 Any planar 3-tree admits exactly one Schnyder realizer, and it is cycle-free~\cite{brehm2000}, that is, directing all edges according to~$T_1$, $T_2$, and~$T_n$ gives a directed acyclic graph.

 Let $\mathcal T$ be a planar 3-tree.
 Let $T_1$, $T_2$, and $T_n$ rooted at $v_1$, $v_2$, and $v_n$, respectively, be the canonical ordering trees of the unique Schnyder realizer of~$\mathcal T$.
-Without loss of generality, let~$T_1$ be the canonical ordering tree having the fewest leaves, and let~$\sigma=(v_1,v_2,\ldots,v_n)$ be the canonical order induced by a clockwise pre-order walk of~$T_2$.
-The following lemma holds for any $v_k,1\le k\le n$.
+Recall that each canonical ordering tree describes a canonical order on the vertices of~$T$ by a (counter-)clockwise pre-order traversal~\cite{fraysseix2001}.
+Without loss of generality, let~$T_1$ be the canonical ordering tree having the fewest leaves, and let~$\sigma=(v_1,v_2,\ldots,v_n)$ be the canonical order induced by a clockwise pre-order walk of~$T_2$; see Fig.~\ref{fig:planar3tree}.
+The fact that we choose the canonical order induced by~$T_2$ instead of~$T_1$ may seem counter-intuitive, but we will require a specific property of the canonical order that is ensured only by this choice later.
+The following lemma holds for any $v_k,4\le k\le n$.